vanillaSlice/the-mono/learning/development/extreme-programming-explained/README.md

 * Failure - failure imparts knowledge
 * Quality - pushing quality higher often results in faster delivery
 * Baby Steps - momentous change taken all at once is dangerous
-* Accepted Responsibility - is cannot be assigned, it can only be accepted
+* Accepted Responsibility - it cannot be assigned, it can only be accepted

 ### Chapter 6: Practices